Foundations of Children’s Yoga and Mindfulness: Creating Safe & Engaging Experiences

 Level 1 training is open to all.
 It can be taken as a standalone program.
 No previous coursework is required.
 It is also a great starting point if you decide to become a Certified Little Flower Yoga Teacher.

-To become a Certified Little Flower Yoga Teacher, you’ll need to complete the following requirements: Level 1, Level 2, Level 3, Trauma-Informed Training, Chair Yoga, Mentorship, and reading and writing assignments.
+To become a Certified Little Flower Yoga Teacher, you’ll need to complete the following requirements: Level 1, Level 2, Level 3 (in-person), and Trauma-Informed Training, Chair Yoga, Supporting Special Needs, Curriculum Development, and Mentorship (online).